 EDUA 4310 Social Studies in the Classroom (3-0).
 This is the first course in methods and strategies in teaching social studies curriculum in the public schools.
 Topics include, but are not limited to, citizenship, historical knowledge, political systems, socioeconomic systems, historical inquiry, curricula, instructional materials, and assessment and evaluation.
-Equivalent courses: ED 4310 (through Summer 2022), EDSR 4310 methods and strategies in teaching social studies curriculum in the public schools.
+Equivalent courses: ED 4310 (through Summer 2022), EDSR 4310

+EDUA 4311 Social Studies in the Classroom II (3-0).
+This is the second course in methods and strategies in teaching social studies curriculum in the public schools.
 Topics include, but are not limited to, citizenship, historical knowledge, political systems, socioeconomic systems, historical inquiry, curricula, instructional materials, and assessment and evaluation.
 Prerequisite: EDUA 4310.
-Equivalent courses: EDSR 4311
+Equivalent courses: EDSR 4311 accessibility for all students.
+Must be admitted to the Teacher Education Program.
+Equivalent courses: EDUC 4312 (through Summer 2022), EDSR 4312